Skip to content

 SOS Data Events for Audit-Trail is only available for customers with Enterprise support plan and are affected by a specific extra cost.

-SOS Data Events for Audit-Trail gives you detailed logs for all API requests executed against the SOS service, including accepted and rejected requests, information about the querier and the affected objects.
+SOS Data Events for Audit-Trail give you detailed logs for all API requests executed against the SOS service, including accepted and rejected requests, information about the querier, and the affected objects.

-Events are sent in batches of up to 1'000 events to a webhook you provide.
-Calls to the webhook are signed with a HMAC-SHA256 signature within the exo-audittrail-signature header with a key provided by Exoscale during the configuration process.
+Events are grouped into batches of up to 1'000 events and are submitted as JSON-encoded payloads to a webhook you provide.
+Calls to the webhook will include an HMAC-SHA256 signature stored in the exo-audittrail-signature HTTP header, computed using a key given by Exoscale during the configuration process.

 Guarantees